Mullah Nasruddin Hodja appears as the whimsical character in a growing tradition of stories dating from at least the thirteenth century.

 "I, being a conscientious human, would have taken the smaller fish for myself."

-"And here you are," Mullah Nasruddin said, and placed the smaller fish on the gentleman's plate.
+"And here you are," Mullah Nasruddin said, and placed the smaller fish on the philosopher's plate.